 3 Strategic Human Resource Examples From Top Companies

-Still too few companies are truly dedicated to improving their HR practices for better business performance.
+Today, too few companies are truly dedicated to improving their HR practices for better business performance.
 As we’ve touched upon, it requires letting HR out of its silo and away from purely administrative operations.

 Here are three top companies that demonstrate exemplary strategic human resource management.